animeshgoyal9/MultiAgentDRL-RCRS/README.md

 * Python 3.5+
 * Openai Gym
 * Stable Baselines
-* Tensorboard 1.14 (Note: Stable baselines is not comparible with Tensorboard 2.0)
+* Tensorboard 1.14 (Note: Stable baselines is not compatible with Tensorboard 2.0)

 ## 2. Download project from GitHub